 If you had the opportunity to meet Abraham Lincoln or Thomas Edison, what questions would you ask?
 Perhaps, how Lincoln led the nation through one of the most significant moments in the history of the United States despite his inner troubles.
 How Edison failed forward until his dream of a light bulb for humanity came to reality.

 Ask your contacts to point out limitations and the mistakes they made.
 Leverage this experience to shorten your learning curves.
 You can also enroll in courses designed to help you overcome obstacles.

-Someone once said if your WHY is big enough, the HOW will show up.
+Someone once said if your why is big enough, the how will show up.
 Take some minutes to write and reflect on why you want to overcome obstacles and achieve your next level of success.
 Think yourself into the new feeling, esteem, and lifestyle you desire.
 This is called visualization, and it can be a great tool to help you fail forward.